 It’s also important to consider total carat weight, which is used to measure the total mass of diamonds or gemstones on a piece of jewelry.
 If you have a diamond necklace with multiple gemstones, or a pair of diamond earrings, you would calculate the total carat weight of all the diamonds to assess the value of the piece, rather than noting the carats in each individual stone.

 The final indicator of a diamond’s quality is its color, ranging from colorless to yellow.
 The finest diamonds are totally colorless with a grading of “D,” while the least rare and lease expensive diamonds have a light yellow color with a grade of “Z,” with a spectrum of shades in between.
 It’s often difficult to see a single diamond’s true color, so it can be helpful to compare diamonds side by side to gauge the amount of color present in the stone.
 There can also be other colors of diamonds besides yellow, such as blue or pink, caused by impurities or defects within the stone.
 In these cases, a more intense color is desired as they are extremely rare – even rarer than pure, colorless diamonds.

 At JCPenney, we carry a dazzling collection of genuine diamonds in a variety of cuts, shapes, and colors – including engagement rings, pendant necklaces, drop earrings, and more.
-We also offer special financing when using a JCPenney credit card for fine diamond jewelry, so shop online and save today!
+We also offer a stunning assortment of lab grown diamond jewelry as a more affordable alternative – and since lab grown diamonds are identical to natural diamonds, you’ll experience that brilliant fire that makes a diamond a diamond.
+Shop online today and take advantage of our special financing offers when using a JCPenney credit card on your fine diamond jewelry purchase.